Published June 18, 2018 in Warp & Woof

 Don’t Feel So Guilty about Social Media

-Since the recent revelation of theft offrom Facebook, we are especially sensitive to privacy concerns in our interconnected world.
-And, while we can easily see the psychology of and associated behavioral disorders, defending the omnipresent nature of our digital lives is harder.
+Since the recent revelation of theft of personal data from Facebook, we are especially sensitive to privacy concerns in our interconnected world.
+And, while we can easily see the psychology of social media addiction and associated behavioral disorders, defending the omnipresent nature of our digital lives is harder.
 But, the truth is social media facilitate communication among people who may not otherwise be connected.

 We know that Facebook’s all-powerful secret algorithm tracks all our behavior on the platform, and other platforms if we let it, sorting it into data packets that can be “weaponized” by advertisers and others.
-But, one consistent feature of Facebook, since its origin (Bots can easily prowl the Twitter platform — I think bots may be my principal followers there.
-Twitter is probably as good as Facebook for news feeds, but its 280-character limit for tweets does constrain freedom of expression some – especially for writers.
-We resort to the for a solution.), has been that you must enter a fair amount of to establish an account.
+But, one consistent feature of Facebook, since its origin (2004), has been that you must enter a fair amount of personal information to establish an account.
 Other social media platforms have allowed easier anonymity, especially in the earlier generation of chat rooms and bulletin boards.
-In those late-20th century and early -21stcentury environments, you really didn’t know if the was anybody in real life (IRL).
+In those late-20th century and early -21stcentury environments, you really didn’t know if the person you were talking with was anybody in real life (IRL).
 Today, Facebook is tougher than Twitter in this regard.
+Bots can easily prowl the Twitter platform — I think bots may be my principal followers there.
+Twitter is probably as good as Facebook for news feeds, but its 280-character limit for tweets does constrain freedom of expression some – especially for writers.
+We resort to the tweetstormfor a solution.

 So, how do we select friends in the virtual world?
 Different approaches seem to suit different social media users.
 Some consider their online friends to be the same folks they know IRL.
 The social media platform is simply another way of communicating with them – when voice and in-person meetings are not possible.
 This essentially relegates the social media platform to nothing more than email.
-I have heard of people who will “unfriend” any Facebook friend whom they haven’t spoken with IRL.
-On the other hand, many social media users find the digital world to be an .
+I have heard of people who will “unfriend” any Facebook friend whom they haven’t spoken with IRL in more than a year.
+On the other hand, many social media users find the digital world to be an entirely different realm than the IRL world.
 Their Facebook friends may not have any overlap with their “real world” friends.
 Most of us fall somewhere in the middle between these two extremes.
-Of course, caution is required in , but we’re usually willing to do some diligence for unsolicited requests.
+Of course, caution is required in accepting Facebook friend requests, but we’re usually willing to do some diligence for unsolicited requests.

 Online friendships are important to some people.
 They may be socially isolated in their real-world environment, through no fault of their own.
 Perhaps they live in a very hostile social milieu, and don’t have the means to move away.
 Perhaps there are subjects which cannot be broached IRL within their circle; but online, anything goes.
 Geography can play a role as well.
 It may be too difficult to travel to friends.
 Perhaps you live in a wasteland, where there just aren’t many people – at least not many who share common interests.
 Disabilities can inhibit one’s ability to get out or navigate difficult terrain.
 This may include poverty or psychological deficit in communication skills.
 Online platforms can mitigate many of these problems, hence become one’s primary “neighborhood” for social interaction.